Deltares/Koswat/docs/reference/koswat_strategies.md

 #### Reinforcement clustering

-Given a [reinforcement grouping](#reinforcement-grouping), ideally done after applying [buffering](#reinforcement-buffering), we will now proceed to change the pre-selected reinforcement of all those groupings who contain less locations than required by the describing property.
+Given a [reinforcement grouping](#reinforcement-grouping), ideally done after applying [buffering](#reinforcement-buffering), we will now proceed to change the pre-selected reinforcement of all those groupings that contain less locations than required by the describing property.
 We do this by updating their type with the one of a "stronger" adjacent grouping, on this section called "clusters".
 These clusters are internally represented by the class `OrderCluster`.

 The strategy here is to detect _non-compliant_ reinforcement-location clusters and replace their selected reinforcement type with the "least strong" of its adjacent clusters.
-We do this iteratively, so we first target the lowest type of reinforcements (`SoilReinforcementProfile`) and we move up until the first to the last (the last one cannot be further strengthen).
+We do this iteratively, so we first target the lowest type of reinforcements (`SoilReinforcementProfile`) and we move up until the first to the last (the last one cannot be further strengthened).

 __Conditions__:

 - We define a _non-compliant_ cluster as a cluster that does not contain as many locations as defined by the minimal length requirement (`reinforcement_min_length`).
 - We also define a _non-compliant exception_ when a cluster does not meet said requirement but the adjacent clusters are of a lower reinforcement type.
 Therefore retaining their initial reinforcement type.
 - The first and last clusters, are __always considered compliant__.
 Therefore they retain their initial reinforcement type.
-- Clusters whose reinforcement type is placed the last in the strategy's [order](#reinforcement-order), are skipped and __always considered compliant__, as they cannot be further strengthen.
+- Clusters whose reinforcement type is placed the last in the strategy's [order](#reinforcement-order), are skipped and __always considered compliant__, as they cannot be further strengthened.

 __Steps breakdown__: